leobip/leobip.github.io/_projects/2025-03-20-local-env-sonarqube.md

 # SonarQube & SonarLint

 ## Introduction
+In this article, we will explore SonarQube and SonarLint, key tools for improving code quality.
+SonarQube acts as a central server for static code analysis, while SonarLint provides real-time feedback in the development environment.
+Additionally, we will see how to integrate them to maximize their effectiveness.
 ### What is SonarQube?

 [SonarQube](https://www.sonarqube.org/) is a powerful static code analysis tool that helps developers identify bugs, security vulnerabilities, and code smells in their projects.
 It provides detailed insights to improve code quality and maintainability.